 "Thanks for really believing that social skills are learnable.
 This Jaunty journey is teaching me that no matter what personality type someone may have, our communication skills can always be enhanced and worked on."

 Hey everyone!
-It's a new year so how about a social challenge to kickstart it?
-Can't wait to hear your stories.
+How about a social challenge to kickstart your social life?
+Can’t wait to hear your stories.

 Firstly, a thank you to the 15 people who opened up to me this holiday season about how the holidays are depressing them and other social anxiety issues, many people feel social tension or loneliness throughout the year and it can deepen around the holidays and the new year.
 You’re not alone.